BrianPugh/cyclopts/docs/source/api.rst

           def converter(**kwargs) -> Dict[str, Any]:
               """Return an updated dictionary."""

+      Parsed and converted arguments belonging to the group will be keyword-unpacked, regardless of their positional/keyword-type in the command function signature.
+      The python variable names will be used, which may differ from their CLI names.
+      If a variable isn't populated from the CLI or environment variable, it will not be provided to the converter.
+      I.e. defaults from the function signature are **not** applied prior.

-      The returned dictionary will be used passed along to the command invocation.
+      The returned dictionary will be used for subsequent execution.
-      The group converter runs **after** :class:`Parameter` converters and validators.
+      Removing variables from the returned dictionary will unbound them from the function.

-      Not used with ``@app.command``.
+      Not used with ``@app.command`` groups.

    .. attribute:: validator
       :type: Optional[Callable]